Florida Overtime Laws

-Starting from January 2017, the new minimum wage in Florida is $8.46/hour.
-In January 2017, the minimum wage was $8.10/hour, there is a slight increase from the previous minimum wage which was set back in 2016 at $8.05/hour, the minimum hourly rate of Florida is slightly higher than that of the federal standard which is $7.25/hour.
+Starting in January 2019 the new minimum wage in Florida is $8.46/hour.
+In January 2017, the minimum wage was $8.10/hour, there was a slight increase from the previous minimum wage which was set back in 2016 at $8.05/hour, the minimum hourly rate of Florida is slightly higher than that of the federal standard which is still at $7.25/hour.
 The Florida Department of economic opportunity is required to set the minimum wage each year; this is calculated according to the increase in consumer prices.

 Tipped Minimum Wage In Florida

 According to FLSA, employers can receive tip credit if they satisfy the minimum wage for the tipped employees.
 Every tipped employee must be given the minimum tipped wage of $5.08/hour; this law was in effect from January 2017.
 Accordingly, the minimum wage for tipped employees in Florida increased to $5.44 per hour January 2019 from the previous tipped hourly rate of $5.23.

 Have your rights been violated regarding minimum wage and overtime?
 Florida doesn’t have specific laws concerning overtime, but still, all employers must abide by the rules and regulation set by the federal government.
 For any Florida resident that have been denied the minimum hourly wage and overtime wages, he should know that his employer has violated the FLSA rules.

 * Employers that mistakenly treat an employee as exempt from FLSA overtime requirements.